Chemin Neuf Community

 The Chemin Neuf Community (Communauté du Chemin Neuf) is a Catholic community with an ecumenical vocation.
 Formed from a charismatic prayer group in 1973, it has 2,000 permanent members in 30 countries, and 12,000 people serving in the community missions.
 Its main founder is the Jesuit father, Laurent Fabre.

 The community takes its name from the first meeting place, based in Lyon, 49 Montée du Chemin-Neuf.
-A product of the Charismatic Renewal, the community claims to adhere to an Ignatian spirituality.
+A product of the Charismatic Renewal, the community adheres to Ignatian spirituality.
 It brings together priests, lay celibates (men and women) as well as non-celibates and couples with or without children.
 The community directs its actions around the principle of unity: unity of Christians (ecumenism), unity of peoples, and unity of couples and of families.

 History

 Context

 Pentecostalism, a new branch of Christianity focusing on the welcoming of the Holy Spirit, evolved in the US after 1900 (In Topeka and then in Azusa Street Revival, Los Angeles).
 Its manifestations (speaking in tongues, prophecy, healings, etc.) rapidly provoked rejection from other churches (Protestant or Catholic).
 In 1967, some Catholic students from Duquesne University in Pittsburgh, during the course of a bible study week-end, received the Baptism in the holy spirit.
 After this experience, prayer groups and communities began to expand in the Catholic church in the US and throughout the rest of the world.